10 of the Best Things to Do in Cuba (That Aren’t Drinking Rum and Smoking Cigars)

 5. Explore Old Havana

 One of the oldest colonial cities in the Americas, La Habana Vieja, or ‘Old Havana,’ is a must-see destination.
 A trip to Cuba is not complete without exploring the streets of this gorgeous neighborhood.
 Unlike the historic centers of other major cities in the Caribbean, many average Cubans live and work here, which gives the area unmatched energy you’ll pick up on instantly.
+It’s one the best things to do in Havana Cuba.

 Visitors can easily take a self-guided walking tour of the neighborhood and see many highlights by tracing a path through Old Havana’s four major plazas: Plaza de San Francisco de Asís, Plaza de Armas, Plaza de la Catedral, and Plaza Vieja.